KushNagar2002/React/README.md

         -> We can import this how named import works
     - useEffect()
         -> Use effect will be called with the 2 arguments which is (callback function) and (Dependency).
         -> It will first render the whole component then it will render itself.

+# Conditional Rendering
+- Rendering on the basis of condition (Ex: While the page is loading, display Shimmer)